dannydanners/sotod581/README.md

   Runs as a separate container to generate embeddings for both document ingestion and query processing.

 - **Cloudflare Tunnel Agent (`cloudflared`)**
-  Maintains an outbound-only secure connection that allows Host A to reach inference services through HTTPS endpoints.
+  Maintains an outbound-only secure connection that allows the CloudLab host to reach local inference services through HTTPS endpoints.

 Separating the embedding service and chat inference into different containers allows each workload to be tuned and managed independently.